 It is one of the College’s aims ‘to promote an open-minded and outward looking mentality, and to encourage all pupils to play a positive role in serving their wider community.’

-Through Community Liaison & Charities, pupils are made aware of the needs of others, both in the UK and around the world, and are encouraged to play a part in working to improve lives.
+Throughout their time at the College, pupils are made aware of the needs of others, both in the UK and around the world, and are encouraged to play a part in working to improve lives.

 It is about much more than giving cash or sending a cheque to Macmillan Cancer Research, The Children’s Society or Send a Cow.
 It is about sharing what we are fortunate enough to have; our grounds, our talents, our time and our individual passions.
 Our role is to be mindful of the needs of others and marry that to what we can offer as a school.